 The Veterans Affairs’ Home Improvements and Structural Alterations (HISA) grant provides financial assistance for home modifications in a disabled veteran’s home, the home of a relative, or a rental home, given it is the veteran’s primary residence.
 (In some cases, veterans in medical foster homes and group homes can also receive a HISA grant).
 Eligible disabilities can be service connected or non-service connected.
 Therefore, veterans with Alzheimer’s disease and other forms of dementia that exhibit moderate to severe mobility, coordination, and/or balance issues will likely qualify for the HISA grant if the need for home modifications is medically necessary.

 Relevant to persons with dementia, the HISA grant can be used to make home modifications that help to improve a veteran’s ability to move within the home and prevent falls.
-For instance, wheelchair ramps can be built to allow access to/from the home, doorways can be widened to allow a wheelchair through, and a walk-in bathtub can replace a standard bathtub.
+For instance, wheelchair ramps can be built to allow access to/from the home, doorways can be widened to allow a wheelchair through, and in some rare, medically necessary cases, a walk-in bathtub can replace a standard bathtub.

 HISA grants are awarded and administered via a veteran’s local regional VA Medical Center, specifically the Prosthetics and Sensory Aids (PSAS) Services Department.